dagraham/nts-dgraham/README.md

 [![workflow](https://raw.githubusercontent.com/dagraham/nts-dgraham/master/workflow.png "nts playlist")](https://www.youtube.com/playlist?list=PLN2WQIqrwSxx5beH7Qn8RC25xdoz-wEHY)

 There are no commands in _nts_ to remove either a file or a directory.
 Please use your favorite file manager for these risky actions and don't forget to restart _nts_ to update its display.

+Note: when your configuraton settings specify that the external editor should open in the same terminal as _nts_, it may be necessary to press "Ctrl-L" to restore the display after closing the editor.

 #### Auto completion and auto suggestion